Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 - Use the in-page search feature of your browser.
 In most Windows browsers you can access it using the `CTRL` + `F` keyboard shortcut.
 - Enter a **search term** to find the module you are looking for - e.g., Key Vault.
 - **Move through the search results until you locate the desired module.**  If you are unable to find a published module, return to the table of contents and expand the **All modules** link to search both published and proposed modules - i.e., modules that are planned, likely in development but not published yet.
 - After finding the desired module, click on the **module's name**.
-The link will lead you to the module's GitHub folder in the [bicep-registry-modules (BRM)](https://aka.ms/BRM) repository, where its [source code](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res/key-vault/vault) its stored along with its [documentation](https://github.com/Azure/bicep-registry-modules/blob/main/avm/res/key-vault/vault/README.md) that also includes [usage examples](https://github.com/Azure/bicep-registry-modules/blob/main/avm/res/key-vault/vault/README.md#Usage-examples).
+This link will lead you to the module's folder in the [bicep-registry-modules (BRM)](https://aka.ms/BRM) repository, where the module's [source code](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res/key-vault/vault) and [documentation](https://github.com/Azure/bicep-registry-modules/blob/main/avm/res/key-vault/vault/README.md) can be found, including [usage examples](https://github.com/Azure/bicep-registry-modules/blob/main/avm/res/key-vault/vault/README.md#Usage-examples).

 ### Module details and examples